 Article 2 of Greek Competition Act does not distinguish between exclusionary and exploitative practices, hence both practices are deemed to be caught by the prohibition.
 To date, the HCC has dealt with a number of abusive practices; however, its most important cases involve rebates and exclusivity terms.

-In the Athenian Brewery case,19 dating back in 2014, the HCC imposed a record fine of approximately €31 million against Athenian Brewery, the Greek subsidiary of Heineken NV, for abuse of its dominant position in the Greek beer production and distribution market, in breach of Article 2 of the Greek Competition Act and Article 102 TFEU.
-In particular, the HCC found that Athenian Brewery applied an exclusionary strategy in order to exclude its competitors from the on-trade consumption market (such as HORECA (hotel, restaurant and café) chains and other retail outlets) and to limit their growth possibilities for a period of 15 years.
+In the Athenian Brewery case,19 dating back to 2014, the HCC imposed a record fine of approximately €31 million against Athenian Brewery, the Greek subsidiary of Heineken NV, for abuse of its dominant position in the Greek beer production and distribution market, in breach of Article 2 of the Greek Competition Act and Article 102 of the TFEU.
+In particular, the HCC found that Athenian Brewery applied an exclusionary strategy to exclude its competitors from the on-trade consumption market (such as HORECA (hotel, restaurant and café) chains and other retail outlets) and to limit their growth possibilities for a period of 15 years.
 According to the authority, the company employed various commercial practices aimed at exclusivity, including significant payments conditional upon exclusivity or the foreclosure of competitive brands, loyalty and target rebates.

 More recently,20 the HCC imposed a fine of approximately €8.7 million against the company Elais-Unilever Hellas for abuse of dominance.
 The case involved, inter alia, the offering of target rebates to various supermarkets in the margarine market.
 The HCC stipulated that the rebate schemes that were offered in exchange for the client's undertaking to increase its purchases from Elais-Unilever, or to achieve a specific sales target, constituted abuse of dominance.
 The HCC based its findings on the following: (1) the rebates being conditional upon the achievement by the client of a quantitative target regarding products purchased by Elais-Unilever; (2) the target was determined at the beginning of each fiscal year, whereas rebates were paid at the end of this period (i.e., an excessive rebates period was applied); (3) the amount of the rebates depended on the purchased quantities during the above excessive period of reference compared to realised purchases during the previous reference period by same buyer (individual character of rebates scheme); and (4) the rebate was applied retroactively.

-Another notable HCC decision involving a bundling practice includes that of Nestle,21 in which the HCC found that Nestle unlawfully imposed bundling arrangements on its clients in the instant coffee retail market.
+Finally, another notable HCC decision involving a bundling practice includes that of Nestle,21 in which the HCC found that Nestle unlawfully imposed bundling arrangements on its clients in the instant coffee retail market.
 Nestle was also held liable for the enforcement of exclusive supply clauses in its agreements with its clients, as well as for offering loyalty rebates to the latter in the same market.

 iv Exploitative abuses

-Recently, the Athens Administrative Court of Appeals issued its decision in the AEPI (i.e., Greek Company for the Protection of Intellectual Property) case.24 The case was originally brought before the HCC, following a complaint by various music creators for AEPI's alleged abuse of dominance in the market for the management of copyright of Greek and foreign composers of musical works, by setting unreasonable fees for said management.25 The HCC compared fees charged by AEPI against fees charged by foreign collective management organisations (CMOs) (in particular by a Swiss CMO), concluding that the amount charged by AEPI, in relation to phonogram rights, was abusive.
+Recently, the Athens Administrative Court of Appeals issued its decision in the AEPI (the Hellenic Society for the Protection of Intellectual Property) case.24 The case was originally brought before the HCC, following a complaint by various music creators for AEPI's alleged abuse of dominance in the market for the management of copyright of Greek and foreign composers of musical works, by setting unreasonable fees for said management.25 The HCC compared fees charged by AEPI against fees charged by foreign collective management organisations (CMOs) (in particular by a Swiss CMO), concluding that the amount charged by AEPI, in relation to phonogram rights, was abusive.